-Forecast DSP may include increased activities driven by new Rule changes and/or the uptake of new technology; for example, the Australian Energy Market Commission's (AEMC's) Wholesale Demand Response mechanism, or the proposal to make a range of appliance types capable of demand response through mandating Australian Standard 4755.2 for these.
+Forecast DSP may include increased activities driven by new Rule changes and/or the uptake of new technology; for example, the Australian Energy Market Commission's (AEMC's) Wholesale Demand Response mechanism12, or the proposal to make a range of appliance types capable of demand response through mandating Australian Standard 4755.2 for these13.

 In keeping with Section 3.1, the forecast still excludes growth from technologies captured elsewhere in AEMO's forecasts.
-Examples of such technologies includes standalone battery storage, and storage operated in aggregate as VPPs.
+Examples of such technologies includes standalone battery storage, and storage operated in aggregate as virtual power plants (VPPs).
 These technologies are accounted for in the demand forecast (individually operated systems) and the supply forecast (all systems aggregated as VPPs) respectively.